decaf-dev/obsidian-dataloom/README.md

 2.3.4 introduced a bug that made it impossible to edit cells.
 I apologize for the inconveniece this caused anyone.

+**In order to fix this bug, I had to remove source markdown edit capabilities of the app.**

+The app will now read from source markdown for a table id, create cached data, and then use the cached data indefinitely. **This means that once your table has loaded the source markdown, if you change the markdown manually, the app will not reload it.** Thus, please make changes to your table using NLT UI in reading mode.
+This will be changed in the future releases.
+However, if you do need to make changes manually, you can change the table id.
+However, you will lose your settings for this table.

 Version 2.3.5 includes a lot of bug fixes/refactored code.
 All in all, the functionality is the same, but you should notice that some UI discrepencies were fixed, including how the edit menu for cells appear.